Learning Optimal Topology for Ad-hoc Robot Networks: Conclusion

 \section{Conclusion}

-Optimal topology prediction for ad-hoc robot network mandates the learning and inference of complex spatial correlations between robots of a network and intended optimality criteria.
+Optimal topology prediction for ad-hoc robot networks requires the learning and inference of complex spatial correlations between robots of a network and intended optimality criteria.
 In this paper, this complex problem is transformed into a multi-task classification problem in which each class is a cluster ID associated with the topology of a network.
-Inspired by the divide-and-conquer philosophy in algorithm design, we partition the total multi-task prediction problem corresponding to a whole robot network into a set of multi-class classification problems each of which associates with the prediction of the topological characteristics of its corresponding robot.
+Inspired by the divide-and-conquer philosophy in algorithm design, we partition the total multi-task prediction problem corresponding to a whole robot network into a set of multi-class classification problems each of which associates with the prediction of the topological characteristics of a particular robot in the network.
 A stacked ensemble architecture is proposed to solve each of those partitioned multi-class classification problems.
-Our conducted simulations portrays the effectiveness of the proposed learning methodology. \begin{ack} This work was partially supported by the Huawei Research Initiative on distributed systems, University of Alberta. \end{ack}
+Our conducted simulations portray the effectiveness of the proposed learning methodology.